 Imagine a local search for anything.
 Front and center will be Google’s Local Pack taking up a lot of SERP real estate.
 The searcher sees reviews for your client and your client’s competitor.
 What they see here will have a significant impact on where they spend their money.

-If it’s a 3-star review for you client and 4-star review for their competitor, their chances don’t look great.
+If it’s a 3-star review for your client and 4-star review for their competitor, their chances don’t look great.
 You negate this by requesting reviews, something that can be done easily with our Reputation Management dashboard.

 There are a ton of stats that back up the simple idea that people prefer businesses with a least 3.5 stars or more.
-There are no stats to suggest otherwise so why would you let your client flounder with a terrible average rating?
+There are no stats to suggest otherwise, so why would you let your client flounder with a terrible average rating?

 How Reputation Management Grows a Business

 We are all familiar with at least one variation of the sales funnel.
-What we all may not know is that our reputation online can be a major factor in whether a potential customer progresses from on stage to the next.
+What we all may not know is that our reputation online can be a major factor in whether a potential customer progresses from one stage to the next.

 As touched on in the presentation, it’s not necessarily that more listings are better.
 Rather, it’s the relevancy of the websites that increase the visibility of your clients.
 Furthermore, having accurate information and positive reviews helps you more effectively reach potential customers for your clients.